Skip to main content

 PockeDate! – Your Pocket-Sized Dating Simulator!
 Every launch brings a new date with unique dialogues!
 Spend endless hours with your adorable, love-struck virtual girlfriend.
 Meet Akari – your virtual sweetheart, head over heels for you.
 But be careful not to let her down!
 You wouldn't want to make her sad, would you?
 PockeDate! isn’t just a fun game – it's also a training ground for real-…

-• The gameplay can become repetitive, especially when trying to achieve all endings, which may lead to some frustration for players.
+• The gameplay can become repetitive, especially when trying to unlock all endings, which may lead to some frustration.

 • music